 Brought to you by Senior Research Analyst Wayne Shum

-Figure 1: Valocity Value – New Zealand
+Figure 1: Valocity Value Index Movement by Region

 Figure 2: Valocity Value – New Zealand – 2025